Henrrrrrry/my-dwelling/items/report.md

 This is an important section of your report and should include all technical decisions made.
 Well-written justifications will increase your marks for both the report as well as for the relevant parts (e.g., data structure).
 This includes, for example,

-- Details about the parser (describe the formal grammar and language used): We use tokenizers and parsers in searching function.
+- Details about the parser (describe the formal grammar and language used):We use tokenizers and parsers in searching function.
 The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format.

 The parser and tokenizer first split an input string into tokens and return a list of tokens containing all the tokens, and then parse the tokens to generate an expression object, where the input string follows the and(x:xxx,or(x:xxx,not(x:xxx))) format